BKTidswell/REU-resources/software.md

 We use [Zotero](https://www.zotero.org/) as a reference manager for organizing, sharing, reading, and annotating journal articles.
 Zotero is free to use, but the free plan does have a limit to how many PDFs it can store or sync to your personal library.
-If you join the [Bruna Lab group Zotero collection](https://www.zotero.org/groups/2603950/heliconia-frag-drought), however, this shouldn't be an issue <!--# actually it is, its out of space now -->.
+If you join the [Bruna Lab group Zotero collection](https://www.zotero.org/groups/2603950/heliconia-frag-drought), however, this shouldn't be an issue.
 We recommend you download the desktop version of Zotero and install the browser connector.

 # Slack